trcrsired/Portable-Cpp-Guideline/README.md

 ```

 Update:
-std::array is NOT freestanding in C++23.
-It may be freestanding in future C++ standards.
+In C++23, std::array is not considered freestanding.
+However, it is possible that it will become freestanding in future versions of the C++ standard.

 ### Consider Freestanding Alternatives to C++ Containers, Iterators, Algorithms, and Allocators

 To achieve maximum portability, it is recommended to avoid all C++ containers, iterators, algorithms, and allocators.
 These components are not freestanding and have complex designs that interact with heap and exception handling, creating portability issues when included.
-Despite being promoted as the default container in "modern" C++ books and the C++ Core Guidelines, std::vector is not freestanding, and including it can cause portability issues.
-Additionally, allocators are not freestanding, and even std::allocator cannot be considered freestanding due to its interaction with exceptions.
+Despite being promoted as the default container in "modern" C++ books and the C++ Core Guidelines, ```std::vector``` is not freestanding, and including it can cause portability issues.
+Additionally, allocators are not freestanding, and even ```std::allocator``` cannot be considered freestanding due to its interaction with exceptions.
 If exceptions are disabled, dependencies to exceptions remain, causing linkage errors or binary bloat issues.

 ```cpp
 /// WRONG!!! <vector> is not freestanding